Spooks4576/GhostESP/README.md

 ## Features

-Based on the features of [Marauder Firmware](https://github.com/justcallmekoko/ESP32Marauder), GhostESP introduces additional enhancements:
+GhostESP introduces additional enhancements for your ESP32

 1. **DIAL Device Control**: Control DIAL devices such as smart TVs.
 Supports the DIAL protocol with full YouTube App video playback and Netflix app launching. *(Open to further app support based on community requests)*.
 2. **Google Cast Device Control**: Control devices using the Google CASTV2 protocol.
 Currently supports YouTube playback with more features in the pipeline.